unixpickle/fsserver/README.md

 # TODO

- * Send the "Content-Length" header
+ * Send modification date in HTTP header for files

 # License